Choosing your moisturizer can be a difficult process.

-The beauty section is full of moisturisers for different skin types, and you’d think you’d be fine picking one that matches your skin type.
-But I’m sure many of you have had the annoying experience of taking a moisturiser home that’s supposed to be right for you, then finding that it’s just wrong.
-What can you do?
+The beauty section is full of moisturizers for different skin types, and you’d think you’d be fine picking one that matches your skin type.
+But I’m sure many of you have had the annoying experience of taking a moisturizer home that’s supposed to be right for you, then finding that it’s just… wrong.

-The most foolproof way to improve your chances of picking a suitable moisturiser, in my opinion, is to learn to how read an ingredients list.
+The most foolproof way to improve your chances of picking a suitable moisturizer, in my opinion, is to learn to how read an ingredients list.
 While sometimes ingredient lists can be misleading in skincare, I’ve found them very useful for picking appropriate moisturizers!

-Dry vs oily
+Skin types: Dry vs oily

 Signs you have dry skin: